The Year of the Pig?!

 Iain Diack, Natural England wetland specialist identifying mosses at Hepple © Hepple Estate

 In February we were fortunate to be visited by Natural England’s senior wetland specialist, Iain Diack, along with some of the local Natural England team whom we work closely.
-They reviewed the wetland restoration work we have been undertaking across the estate and provided valuable input into the next phase that we planning.
+They reviewed the wetland restoration work we have been undertaking across the estate and provided valuable input into the next phase that we are planning.

 Iain’s keen eye and knowledge of wetland plants enabled us to positively identify more new species for Hepple: Warnstrof’s Bog Moss (Sphagnum warnstorfii) - a stunning deep wine-red coloured moss, plus Twisted Bog Moss (S. contortum) and Rigid Bog Moss (S. teres).
 They were found in one of our areas of alkaline fen, along with previously recorded Schoenus nigricans or Black Bog-rush - another notable species.

 Alkaline fen is an extremely rare and special habitat in the UK as most have been destroyed by changes in land management and development over the decades.
 At Hepple we are increasing the extent and quality of alkaline fen by blocking up artificial drainage channels (put in many years ago) and grazing extremely gently with our native cattle and ponies.
 This will help to maintain the diversity of plant species and the varied structure which provides niches for a wealth of other wildlife.
-We were delighted when Iain sent an email after his visit saying: “It’s a fascinating site and the work you’re doing is inspirational.
+We were delighted when Iain sent an email after his visit saying: “It’s a fascinating site and the work you’re doing is inspirational.”

 Winter Wonders